plugbee/dslforge/README.md

 - _*Generate Xtext RAP Editor*_ outputs a JavaScript parser and ACE modules from the language grammar.
 The generated code is packaged into an Eclipse RAP web plugin.

 ## Runtime
-The target platform is required if you develop against the Eclipse Remote Application Platform (RAP).
+The Runtime is required if you develop against the Eclipse Remote Application Platform (RAP).
 It is a set of plugins providing services such as typed content assist, workspace management, persistency, etc. The plugins are built on top of the Basic Equinox RAP Target you can already download from the Eclipse RAP update sites.

 # Editor Features
 Below the complete list of features bound by default in the generated editors: